CyberDefender369/Active-Directory-Home-Lab/README.md

 ## Description

 This endeavor concentrated on establishing fundamental configurations within Active Directory (AD).
 The scope of the project included the creation of an Organizational Unit (OU), the deployment of a Domain Controller (DC), and the configuration of a Dynamic Host Configuration Protocol (DHCP) server, among other elements.
 Basic networking configurations were executed to establish system integration.
-Furthermore, the incorporation of a Red Hat Enterprise Linux (RHEL) client into the AD domain was successfully achieved, expanding the domain’s compatibility and reach.

 ## Languages and Utilities Used